Medical Microbiologists and Laboratorians Play Crucial Role in the Future of Health Care

 The field of clinical microbiology is rapidly changing and growing and, with emerging diseases and novel diagnostics, it is more exciting than ever.
 This is a great time to enter the profession.
 Don't be afraid to take opportunities when they come up.
 Sometimes, taking an opportunity means putting yourself out there and potentially failing.
 Don't let being afraid stop you from going for it.
 Finally, I like to remind trainees that success is infinite, and others' success does not mean there is less for you.
 Build up those around you and celebrate the success of others.

 Looking forward, what makes you most excited about the future of the field of microbiology?

 This is a very exciting time to be in the field of clinical microbiology.
 The technological advances are moving the science forward at a blistering pace and allowing us to answer new types of questions.
-Clinical microbiologists and laboratorians have an important role to play in the future of health care.
+Medical microbiologists and laboratorians have an important role to play in the future of health care.
 Emerging illnesses are having an important impact on public health around the globe, and clinical laboratories are challenged to rapidly respond with diagnostic testing methods for these emerging illnesses.
 I am most excited about moving the knowledge and advancement from fundamental scientific inquiry to the clinical laboratory, taking these scientific findings and applying them to the care of our patients with the goal of improved clinical outcomes.

 Dr. Burnham is a Fellow of the American Academy of Microbiology and recipient of the 2020 ASM Award for Research and Leadership in Clinical Microbiology.